Skip to main content

 Year Three and Beyond

 Beginning in the third year, students continue with electives on either campus and begin or continue to fulfill teaching requirements.
 In general, students will be in residence during the third and following years at the campus that provides the faculty expertise and optimum environment for completing the dissertation.
-The program expects students to complete dissertation research in 2-3 years after advancing to candidacy; the maximum time allowed for completion of the degree is four years after advancing to candidacy.
+The program expects students to complete dissertation research in two to three years after advancing to candidacy; the maximum time allowed for completion of the degree is four years after advancing to candidacy.
 However, tuition waivers currently expire after a total of six years overall in the program.

 Curriculum

 Refresher or other remedial courses may be required among the electives to ensure a strong foundation in research theory and methods and to sustain a minimum 3.0 GPA.
 Students are actively encouraged to enroll in courses in anthropology, psychology, sociology and international relations and economics (or other fields) in order to achieve a stronger theoretical foundation and to supplement methods courses taken in public health courses.
-Other courses could include additional statistical, epidemiological, behavioral, or other methods courses and/or proposal and scientific writing courses.
+Other courses could include additional statistical, epidemiological, behavioral or other methods courses and/or proposal and scientific writing courses.
 The required course and recommended electives lists are shown below:

 Required Courses